 Advertising, promotions, direct marketing, public relations, and personal selling as components of an organization's marketing and overall strategies, from the perspectives of the marketer, agency, consumer, and public.
 Emphasis on research-based objectives, creative and media strategies and executions, and evaluation.
-Prerequisite: BSAD 325 AND Major in Business Administration or Accounting.
+Prerequisites: BSAD 325 and junior or senior status.